 Don’t Worry About Passion, Bring Passion To Whatever You Do

-No matter where I go, and that I really like.
-That’s something that you can’t lose, because you moved jobs, or you moved countries, or you moved relationships.
+No matter where I go, and what I like.
+That’s something that you can’t lose because you moved jobs, or you moved countries, or you moved relationships.

 But I have noticed for myself, I enjoy my free time so much more when I have spent my days doing something that enhances me.
 Doing work that I feel contributes positively to the world.
 I feel good about it, and I want to take time off then.

-I want that same goodness coming to you.
+I want that same goodness coming to you, so work passionately now.

 I Don’t Know About You, But Work Doesn’t Have To Be Evil